Last updated October, 2018.

 Instead, you train your attention.

 Your mind will do what it does.
-Your job is to strengthen awareness - to develop the skill of noticing it all without getting caught up in it.
+Your job is to strengthen awareness of it - to develop the skill of noticing it all without getting caught up in it.

 It's challenging, because we all get caught up in analyzing the content of our minds - we label, judge, and try to figure out why thoughts and emotions exist: